gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 - everyone can use and understand the service
 - users and their information are treated with care and respect

 Design services that focus on achieving users' goals and work independently and in isolation from other services.
-Do not design them as part of bulky systems that required extensive user training, and instead create clear, easy-to-use services that allow users to complete specific tasks without needing to navigate through or depend on other services.
+Do not design them as part of bulky systems that required extensive user training, and instead create clear, easy-to-use services, that allow users to complete specific tasks without needing to navigate through or depend on other services.

 All gov.cy services must follow the [basic structure](#basic-structure).
 In this document we also describe variations of the basic structure, in which the "Gather information" step is handled differently depending on the need.